-The Sovereignty of God | The Years I Put Myself Out on Behalf of My Daughter
+The Years I Put Myself Out on Behalf of My Daughter

 Yang Yuqing, Japan

 I was born in a small village in China, and grew up there living an ordinary, simple life.
 Because my family was poor, I had to go to work in a big city after finishing junior high school at the age of 16.
-At the age of 17, I met my ex-husband, who is 12 years old than me.
+At the age of 17, I met my ex-husband, who is 12 years older than me.
 At the time, the concern and care he showed for me was like the sheltering protection I got from my father and the fraternal love that my older brother showed me.
-I felt that I was very lucky to have met him, and I counted my blessings every day.
+I felt that I was very lucky to have met him, and I was very happy.
 One day, his mother came over especially to see me.
 I thought that she would be glad to see me, and so I was surprised when, on seeing that I was pretty and much younger than her son, she immediately suspected that I had some ulterior motive for dating him.
 Right in front of me, she said to her son: “Aren’t you afraid that she’s up to no good?”
 I felt very sad and upset to hear her say that, and was at a loss.
 My ex-husband replied in an angry tone of voice: “Mom, if you think you can split us up you can shove off!”
 I was stunned to hear him say this sort of stuff.
 He’d always seemed to be a gentle guy, and now he was getting furious at his mother in order to protect our relationship.
 I was very touched by this, and thought that it meant that his love for me was real and that I’d found true love.
-Later on, I had a daughter by him, even though my parents were opposed to the idea.
+Later on, I married him and gave birth to a daughter, even though our parents were opposed to the idea.
 But, to my complete surprise, within a few short years he changed into a totally different person.
 He started drinking, whoring, and gambling, and in no time at all had blown through all of our savings and landed himself in debt as well.
 At my wit’s end, I gave our daughter to my mother-in-law to look after and went out to work to make money to pay off the debt.
 But no matter how hard I worked, no matter how much money I made, he would take it and gamble it away.
 We ended up arguing every day and finally I couldn’t take it anymore and moved out.
 I originally wanted to take our daughter with me and move away from that place where I’d known so much heartache, but my ex-husband didn’t allow it.
 He said that he’d only hand over our daughter if I gave him 200,000 RMB.

 As a result of not being able to get my daughter back I began to drink every day to drown my sorrows and I became like a zombie.
 But so that my daughter could have a good future, I once again agreed to my ex-husband’s irrational terms and began the struggle to reach the 500,000 RMB target.
 I became a total slave to money, and worked day and night.
 It was during this time that I took a job in a Japanese restaurant, and that’s where I met my current husband.
 Because of the way my ex-husband had hurt me, I had lost all hope of re-marrying.
 But my new man was kind and gentle, and didn’t mind that I had a daughter, so I married him and came to live in Japan.
 After I arrived in Japan, my daughter, thinking that I didn’t want to be with her, started calling me daily.
 She would cry down the phone and say that she hated me and that I wasn’t a good mother.
 My daughter’s words were like a knife in my heart.
-What I wanted to say was: “Why can’t you understand how I feel?
+What I wanted to say was: “Daughter, why can’t you understand how I feel?
 It’s not that I don’t want you.
-Your father won’t let me take you.”
+Your father won’t let me take you!”
 At the time, I made a pledge to myself that I’d get my daughter back.
 After that, I started to work even harder, and nothing occupied my mind except money and my daughter: I had to reach the target of 500,000 RMB so that I could bring my daughter to live in Japan.
 But when I finally got the money together and asked my ex-husband to send me his bank account details so that I could wire the money to him, he demanded 1 million RMB.
 My ex-husband’s continuous deceit saddened me greatly.
 I thought about how hard I’d worked over the last few years to get my daughter back, but all I’d gotten back was deceit and pain.
 In fact, I’d exhausted myself so much that all I could do now was stay at home and recuperate.
 The more I thought about it, the more upset I got.
 I was full of resentment, and felt that life was bitter and exhausting …